 addicting and cause a variety of possible health complications.
 Surgery

-is not guaranteed and has many
+is not guaranteed to work as an effective sciatic nerve treatment and has many significant risks.

 Sciatic nerve treatments usually work better to relieve leg pain than actual back pain.
 That’s the good news.
 The bad news is that chronic sciatica is very common and can resist many attempts at treatment.
 For chronic sciatic pain, you might want to consider an alternative treatment for sciatica relief.
 Sciatica is one of the most common and least understood causes of back pain.